 Components of a Business Plan include the following elements so gather this information before you begin working on the template you download!

 This is the first section of a business plan.
 It summarizes the essential parts of your plans, without too much detail.
-Most importantly, it states your objectives.
+Most importantly, it states your objectives, your target market.
 Stating what you hope to achieve is the most important part of this document so that the reader is clear on what you want.
 You will want to review your entire document and write this at the end.

-First, describe your agency and also describe what you hope your agency will be in the future.
-For example, you may be a two person team now who only sell P&C but you are looking to expand and add life and health insurance agents to your team.
+First, describe your insurance agency and also describe what you hope your insurance agency will be in the future.
+For example, you may be a two person team of independent agents that only sells car insurance and home insurance but you are looking to expand and add life insurance and health insurance agents to your independent insurance agency.
 Let your readers know this.

-In this section, you’ll want to show how much you know about the insurance industry and what you see in the future.
-List areas of potential sales and growth and areas that will be more challenging and why.
-For example, knowing that cyber insurance is an emerging product, you’ll list that as a trend and you’ll mention contacting all you business insurance clients to cross sell this product which is not included in a general liability policy.
-Or, let’s say you’re trying to sell more homeowners insurance products to consumers.
+List areas of potential sales and growth and areas that will be more challenging and why they pose a problem.
+For example, knowing that cyber insurance is an emerging product, you'll list that as a trend and you'll mention contacting all you business insurance clients to cross sell this product which is not included in a general liability policy.
+Or, let's say you're trying to sell more homeowners insurance products to consumers.
 Create a profile of these consumers, by listing age, gender, occupation, location, etcetera.
 Estimate how many of your auto insurance clients will switch their homeowners carriers for a bundle deal.

 Build out a section on your competitors: Who are they?
 In which areas do you compete with one other?
 What is their market share?
 Try to compare yours and their strengths and weakness to figure out where you may have some leverage.
 This section will be very helpful for you when fine-tuning your brand and establishing what sets you apart from the competition.
 If you have a hard time with this section, working through it will give you a much clearer "plan of attack."

 What Are the Challenges for Your Insurance Agency?